-Another possible dimensionless substitution in (\ref{2_32}): $m^2\widehat{ N}_{\sigma} \mapsto \widehat{\aleph}\left(\tau,-(k-p_a)^2/\sigma^2\right)$, contrariwise, is innocent relative to the condition (\ref{2_15}), but, in general breaks down the limit (\ref{2_13}), and in non relativistic limit leads to inevitable deformation of the Gaussian profile (\ref{eq:gauss_p}) by the polynomial on $(\Delta\ka)^2/\sigma^2$, and destroys its minimization properties (\ref{hein}).
-Thus, both those dimensionless combinations are excluded, and the expression (\ref{eq:phidef}) is the only acceptable from both the physical and mathematical points of view \cite{Tl,g_w}.
+Another dimensionless substitution: $m^2\widehat{ N}_{\sigma} \mapsto \widehat{\aleph}\left(\tau,-(k-p_a)^2/\sigma^2\right)$, is possible in (\ref{2_32}).
+Contrariwise, this is innocent relative to the condition (\ref{2_15}), but in general breaks down the limit (\ref{2_13}), and in non relativistic limit leads to inevitable deformation of the Gaussian profile (\ref{eq:gauss_p}) by the polynomial on $(\Delta\ka)^2/\sigma^2$, and destroys its minimization properties (\ref{hein}).
+Thus, both those dimensionless combinations are excluded, and the expression (\ref{eq:phidef}) is the only acceptable from both physical and mathematical points of view \cite{Tl,g_w}.

-Nevertheless the polynomial $k$ - dependence arises below naturally for wave packet of the spin particle and for respective scalar product, what finally will fully exclude {\sl a posteriori} its arbitrary uncontrollable appearance in Eqs. (\ref{2_32}), (\ref{2_32_1}).
+Nevertheless the polynomial $k$ - dependence arises below naturally for wave packet of the spin particle and for respective scalar product, which finally will fully exclude {\sl a posteriori} its arbitrary uncontrollable appearance in (\ref{2_32}), (\ref{2_32_1}).